iantbutler01/rwkv-raven-qlora-4bit-instruct/README.md

 # rwkv-raven-qlora-4bit-instruct
-An finetuning pipeline for instruct tuning Raven 14bn using QLORA 4bit and the Ditty finetuning library
+A finetuning pipeline for instruct tuning Raven 14bn using QLORA 4bit and the Ditty finetuning library

 See this blog post:
 https://blog.kinglycrow.com/rwkv-qlora-4bit/ for how this code is intended to be used, you'll need dev versions of a few major libraries to support 4bit tuning right now